 Nadine Byrne is a musician and visual artist based in Stockholm.
 Her interdisciplinary artistic practice spans across sound, sculpture, performance and film.
 She often explores themes of memory and loss originating in her own personal history.
 Her practice is also informed by her fascination towards visual and social manifestations of alternative constructions of reality.
 Byrne has performed internationally and released albums as part of the ongoing audiovisual project Ectoplasm Girls together with her sister Tanya Byrne, and solo under the name The Magic State (2008-2011) as well as under her own name.
 Her latest album ’Dreaming Remembering' was released in May 2018 on iDEAL Recordings.

-Home brew electronics and other sonic disturbances, occupied hands (two pairs).
-Londoners, some albums on the unimpeachable Mordant Music, more on the way by other channels.
+Home brew electronics and other sonic disturbances, occupied hands (two pairs), some albums on the unimpeachable Mordant Music, fresh emissions due in 2020 via the exceptional Outer Reaches label.